Cristian Romero: Senior

 On 3 June 2021, Romero debuted for the senior national team a World Cup qualifier against Chile, playing the full match.
 In his second game for Argentina on 8 June, he scored his first international goal, coming from a thumping header against Colombia after only 130 seconds.
 This goal also broke the record for the fastest ever scored for Argentina in a professional match, surpassing Diego Maradona's goal after 168 seconds against Venezuela in 1985.

 In June 2021, Romero was included in Lionel Scaloni's final Argentina 28-man squad for the 2021 Copa América and the Team of the Tournament at the end as Argentina won the competition.
 Romero was also an integral part of the Argentinian team which won the 2022 FIFA World Cup, in which he started in six out of seven matches including the final.

 In June 2024, Romero was included in Scaloni's final 26-man Argentina squad for the 2024 Copa América.

+On 27 May 2026, Romero was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 7 July 2026, Romero scored his first World Cup goal in the round of 16 match against Egypt, netting in the 79th minute to spark a comeback as Argentina overturned a two-goal deficit to win 3–2.

+On 15 July 2026, following Argentina's 2–1 victory over England in the 2026 FIFA World Cup semi-finals, Romero, who was then captain of English club Tottenham Hotspur, was one of several Argentina players who displayed a banner reading "Las Malvinas son Argentinas" ("The Falkland Islands are Argentine").
+The display was criticised by the British government, which called for FIFA to investigate whether it breached tournament regulations prohibiting political messages by players.